-This post is about the beautiful Alamut Valley and the castle of the Assasins and my experience as a solo female traveller.
-The Alamut valley was one of the highlights of my trip to Iran, not necessarily because of the crusader castle, but because of its astounding mountain sceneries.
+This post is about the beautiful Alamut Valley, the castle of the Assasins and my experience as a solo female traveller.
+The Alamut valley is about 4 hours north from Qazvin in the beautiful Alborz mountains.
+It was one of the highlights of my trip to Iran, not necessarily because of the crusader castle, but because of its astounding mountain sceneries.

-Most of my trip to Iran included cities, full of stunning Islamic architecture that makes you forget that Iran is also blessed with beautiful nature.
+Most of my trip to Iran included cities like Shiraz and Isfahan, full of stunning Islamic architecture that makes you forget that Iran is also blessed with beautiful nature.
 If you love hiking and the outdoors you should definetly include the Alamut valley in your itinerary.